 After you’re done putting together a theoretical part of a folder, take break, go for a walk, work out, make a dinner (but do not go online or on any social websites!
 I’ll talk about why not some other time, just trust me on this one this time).
 Then come back and work for another 30-40 minutes on problems for the same topic.
 If you notice any additional trends or come up with any cool tricks to help you with the topic, add those to your theoretical folder.
 Do not mix different topics during the same sequence of study sessions.

 Take a break and do another 30-40 minute practice session.
 Repeat the next day for the next topic.

 - Once a week have a review day, go through your entire folder box or a binder, spending about 5 min on each folder and giving a mini lecture to yourself (mother, brother, teddy-bear, empty chair, mirror reflection…) of what this folder/topic is all about.
 You should be able to come up with all major points and a couple of example to illustrate what you’re talking about without opening the folder.
 If you can’t, you know that you need to revisit this topic.
 Take a break and revisit the topic you had troubles with.
 This is going to be the only day a week you are allowed to “mix” things up.

 By using this approach, you are creating your own “wiki” for your course content broken down into specific topics each accompanied by corresponding examples.
 You can always add things to your modules as the semester progresses and you learn new material.
 Often, new material can add to some older topics, so this way you will be able to keep your notes up to date and organized.

 Try this study approach and let me know how it works for you.
 You can also ask one of our tutors to help you come up with the most efficient way to study that will fit your unique needs and personality.

 Do you have any awesome tricks that you found useful?
-Tell me and I’ll make sure to tell the world about your awesome invention!
+Tell us and we’ll make sure to tell the world about your awesome invention!